rainmanh/nginx_app/README.md

 ============================

 This is a simple test playbook written for the Ubuntu platform.

-This playbook has been written for educational purpose with the purpose of testing NGINX against a Listener Written in go.
+This playbook has been written for educational purpose with the purpose of testing NGINX against a Listener Written in go Lang.

+The Instances or servers have been provisioned using AWS so the code is using as a parameter a Private key, but there are many other ways of doing this.
+On this example I will purely work on AWS infrastructure base.

 This Playbook can install both:
   * A nginx server
   * A Listener written in GoLang to Application Servers.